Annie S. Swan: Writings

 Her first publication was Wrongs Righted (1881), as a serial in The People's Friend.
 This periodical she long saw as the mainstay of her career, although she contributed to many others.

 The novel that made her reputation was Aldersyde (1883), a romance set in the Scottish Borders that was favourably reviewed.
 Swan received an autographed letter of appreciation from Lord Tennyson.
 Prime Minister William Ewart Gladstone wrote to The Scotsman that he thought it "beautiful as a work of art" for its "truly living sketches of Scottish character".

 Later successes such as The Gates of Eden (1887) and Maitland of Lauriston (1891) owed a debt to the fiction of Margaret Oliphant, who was among her critics, accusing Swan's novels of presenting a stereotypical, unrealistic depiction of Scotland.
 In a review of Carlowrie (1884), Oliphant went so far as to say Swan "presented an entirely distorted view of Scottish life."
-Because of her dominance over Women at Home, editor-in-chief W. R. Nicoll often called it Annie Swan's Magazine.
+Because of her dominance over The Woman at Home, editor-in-chief W. R. Nicoll often called it Annie Swan's Magazine.
 She became editor of the magazine from 1893 to 1917.
 While writing for the British Weekly, she became acquainted with S. R. Crockett and J. M. Barrie, whose work like hers was given the unflattering epithet kailyard, an allusion to its parochialism and sentimentality.

 By 1898, Swan had published over 30 books, mainly novels, many published serially.
 She also wrote poetry, stories and books on advice, politics and religion.
 In 1901, The Juridical Review reported that Swan's books were the most favoured by female inmates in Irish prisons.
 In 1906, she was profiled in Helen Black's Notable Women Authors of the Day.
 She is named as the favourite novelist of William Morel's sweetheart Lily in D. H. Lawrence's Sons and Lovers (1913).

 (L to R) Helen Crawfurd, Janet Barrowman, Margaret McPhun, Mrs A. A. Wilson, Frances McPhun, Nancy A. John and Annie Swan.

 Swan used her maiden name for most of her career, but occasionally the pseudonyms David Lyall and later Mrs Burnett Smith.
 She was a respected public speaker involved in social and political causes such as the Temperance movement.
 She wrote books and novels on the suffragist movement in Britain, often as David Lyall, such as Margaret Holroyd: or, the Pioneers (1910).
 The novel used interconnecting stories that followed a young suffragette, Margaret Holroyd, and dealt with many real problems faced by suffragettes and suffragists, such as disapproval of family and friends, fear of public speaking, physical exhaustion and ethical dilemmas in a rebellious, sometimes militant atmosphere.

 She was involved in the Women's Suffrage movement herself, and was arrested during a window smashing raid in London, alongside a number of other Scottish women.